 This bottom-up, whole-organism response is not an abstraction, but an embodied reality.
 It is implicit action, i.e. action that is taking place, below awareness, in response to our situation as we perceive it.
 It happens, to various degrees depending on the situation, in our brain and nervous system, and our muscles: we are getting poised for action.

 What we call a felt sense is just the experience of this implicit action.
 It gives us a gateway to the implicit movement that is already here: As we intentionally shift our attention from our thoughts to our bodily sensations, we start to sense into the implicit movement that is our whole organism’s response to the situation.

 Gene Gendlin famously says that the felt sense “carries forward.”
-It is actually not the felt sense that carries forward, but the underlying implicit movement that we get in touch with, and process, through the felt sense.
+It might be more accurate to say that it is actually not the felt sense that carries forward, but the underlying implicit movement that we get in touch with, and process with, the felt sense.

 We start with a fuzzy felt sense of how we are orienting in response to our environment.
 As we stay with this sense, we experience it as an implicit, unfinished response that needs to be completed.
 As we allow it to complete in an appropriate manner, we can come to an explicit understanding of it.

 © 2019 Proactive Mindfulness | From Mindless To Mindful: Active Pause®

 Active Pause® & Sunflower Mind® are Registered Trademarks